25Ericcheong/binq/README.md

 This project is built with Vue.js, TypeScript and TailwindCSS.

-I used these tools for fun and I've always wanted to used a CSS frameworkv like Tailwind.
+I used these tools for fun and I've always wanted to used a CSS framework like Tailwind.
 I used React for about 2 years and was thinking of getting some experience with Vue for fun (with TypeScript too)